1963:

 1902:

 Songwriter Hall of Famer Al Hoffman is born in Minsk, Russia.
-(At age 6, he and his family will move to Seattle, Washington.)
-Along with Mack David and Jerry Livingston, Hoffman will write such classic Disney tunes as "A Dream Is A Wish Your Heart Makes" and "Bibbidi-Bobbidi-Boo" for Cinderella.
+At age 6, he and his family moved to Seattle, Washington.
+Starting out as a drummer, he moved to New York City and began writing songs.
+Along with Mack David and Jerry Livingston, Hoffman wrote such classic Disney tunes as "A Dream Is A Wish Your Heart Makes," "Bibbidi-Bobbidi-Boo," and "So This Is Love" (for the 1950 Cinderella).
+Among Hoffman's non-Disney hit songs: "Hot Diggity" (a #1 hit for Perry Como), "Papa Loves Mambo" (also recorded by Como) and the novelty tune "Mairzy Doats."

 1931: